 Page Publish is the most basic feature of a CMS.
 This is what makes our content visible to the world.
 Episerver CMS (now known as Optimizely Content Cloud) too has the feature and some more flexibility built around it to aid our content authors.
 There’s the usual page publish, where you hit a button and its out there.
 And there is also capability to schedule a page publish so its open to the world at a specific time in future, without needing manual intervention.

 Going a bit technical, the way the Page Publish works – there is a StartPublish property on the Page.
-When authors hit Publish, this is the date that gets set to now and when the browser tries to render a page, this is the property looked at by Episerver internally to see if the page has been published or not.
+When we hit Publish, this is the date that gets set to now and when the browser tries to render a page, this is the property looked at by Optimizely internally to see if the page has been published or not.

 When scheduling a page for publish, authors generally pick a datetime in future and that gets stored in the DelayPublishUntil property on the Page Content type.
 At this time, for a brand new page, the StartPublish is null.
 So now we wait.

 EPiServer has a built in scheduled job called “Publish Delayed Content Version“, by default scheduled to run every hour.
 What this job does is look at Contents that have the DelayPublishUntil date set and if any has a past date and isn’t published yet, the job then publishes that content.
 In doing so, it basically copies over the DelayPublishUntil date to the StartPublish property now.
 And since its in the past, now when user browses the page, they see it as a published page.

 This is all great, works as expected.
 Both options have a clear cut end result.